The Unhealthiest Snack Foods, According to Science

 And especially during this year, when stress eating has been at an all-time high, some people have fallen into not-so-great eating habits.

 So which snacks are the worst of the worst, leading you to pack on the pounds?
 Well, here are the unhealthiest snacks for your health that are most likely causing weight gain, according to science.
-And while you're making better choices, be sure to try out these 21 Best Healthy Cooking Hacks of All Time.
+And while you're making better choices, be sure to stock up on The 7 Healthiest Foods to Eat Right Now.

 There are quite a few reasons why potato chips are rather problematic.
 Not only are they truly addictive so it's nearly impossible to eat just one, but one Harvard study found that the participants who had potato chips as a part of their diet gained weight every year they were assessed.
 So perhaps if you're often snacking on this overly salty snack and the pounds are piling on, they could be a big part of the issue.